cherez/podcatcher/README.md

         url: 'http://feeds.feedburner.com/SlateLexiconValley'
         path: 'Lexicon Valley'
         format: "{index:03} - {title}" #prepend the index so alphabetic sorting gets the right format
+format: "{title}" #replace the ugly filenames with the title
 threads: 2 #number of podcasts to fetch at a time
 ```